 Numerous quartz countertop workers in the United States have developed severe lung disease after working with engineered stone.
-Of those, two workers have died due to their illness.
-Other workers live with the knowledge that they will eventually need a lung transplant in order to survive the illness.
+Some workers have even died due to their illness.
+Other workers live with the knowledge that they will eventually need a lung transplant in order to survive.

 What is Quartz Worker Silicosis?

 Silicosis is a serious lung disease that develops in people who have breathed in silica dust.
 Quartz workers who mix, process, cut or install countertops may breathe in silica dust over a period of time.
 Unlike other types of dust, silica dust is difficult to expel from the lungs.
 Instead, it attaches to the soft tissues of the lungs causing irritation and fluid buildup.

 Over time, scar tissue forms, which causes symptoms including:

 - Chest pain

 These symptoms worsen as the disease progresses.
 There is currently no known cure for silicosis.
 There are treatment options that may help relieve symptoms, but most patients with silicosis develop deterioration of their health over time.
 Many require lung transplants.

 The engineered quartz industry has experienced massive growth in recent years.
 Engineered quartz countertops are among the most popular due to their durability and cost.
 The countertops look like granite or marble, but are actually less expensive quartz.
 These features have quartz countertops rising in popularity worldwide.